cse-labs/res-edge-labs/README.md

       - type: store
       - ring: [beta, pilot, or prod]
     - Click Save
-    - Add cluster to the stores group by navigating to Groups and clicking the edit icon on the /stores/ group [direct link](https://res-edge.com/group?id=4)
     - Click on Logs - make sure automation was successful - you may have to refresh

 2. Checkout gitops repo